DSXiangLi/DecryptPrompt/README.md

 - Focused Transformer: Contrastive Training for Context Scaling
 - Lost in the Middle: How Language Models Use Long Contexts :star:

+### NL2SQL
+- A Case-Based Reasoning Framework for Adaptive Prompting in Cross-Domain Text-to-SQL
+- DIN-SQL: Decomposed In-Context Learning of Text-to-SQL with Self-Correction
+- ChatDB: AUGMENTING LLMS WITH DATABASES AS THEIR SYMBOLIC MEMORY
+- A comprehensive evaluation of ChatGPT’s zero-shot Text-to-SQL capability
+- C3: Zero-shot Text-to-SQL with ChatGPT
+- SQL-PALM: IMPROVED LARGE LANGUAGE MODEL ADAPTATION FOR TEXT-TO-SQL
+- MIGA: A Unified Multi-task Generation Framework for Conversational Text-to-SQL

 ### 降低模型幻觉 (reliability)
 - Trusting Your Evidence: Hallucinate Less with Context-aware Decoding  :star:
 - SELF-REFINE:ITERATIVE REFINEMENT WITH SELF-FEEDBACK  :star: